 A Vietnam veteran who lost both legs and part of an arm while picking up a dropped grenade during the war, Mr. Cleland visited northwest Ohio yesterday, just as he did last year for the presidential campaign of Sen. John Kerry (D., Mass.).

-At Jed's, state Sen. Theresa Fedor (D., Toledo), state Rep. Jeanine Perry (D., Toledo), state Rep. Peter Ujvagi (D., Toledo), and 17 supporters, many of them still displaying Kerry bumper stickers on their cars, greeted Mr. Cleland.
+At Jed's, state Sen. Teresa Fedor (D., Toledo), state Rep. Jeanine Perry (D., Toledo), state Rep. Peter Ujvagi (D., Toledo), and 17 supporters, many of them still displaying Kerry bumper stickers on their cars, greeted Mr. Cleland.

 A crowd of 100 met him last night at Woodmore High School in Elmore.
 After being welcomed by a marching band, choir, and state House Minority Leader Chris Redfern (D., Catawba Island), Mr. Cleland criticized the war in Iraq.